georgi-nachev/ansible-wordpress/README.md

-# Wodpress with separate MySQL node on Ubuntu 18.04/20.04
+# WordPress with MySQL on a separate node on Ubuntu 18.04/20.04

 The playbook is designed with one ansible control node and two hosts in mind (one for the Wordpress + LAMP and the another one for the MySQL DB).
 Also for the purpose of this test, you need to add a firewall rule that would allow all "All traffic" during the AMIs creation process.

-#### Considering you have freshly provisioned AWS nodes, you should consider:
+## Considering you have freshly provisioned AWS nodes, you should consider:

 - Install latest updates and upgrades on your ansible control node and hosts
 ```shell